SurvivalGames/SurvivalGames/README.md

 **[ANNOUNCEMENT|AgentTroll]**
 Never use tabs.

 **[ANNOUNCEMENT|TheEpicButterStudios]**
-Try to edit with an IDE before putting something on GitHub as much as possible, but small tweaks directly on GitHub is fine.
+Try to edit with an IDE before putting something on GitHub as much as possible, but small tweaks directly on GitHub are fine.

 ========